Version October 6, 2021

 11.5.
 Country Risk

 12.1 The Act transposes the EU Anti-Money Laundering Directive into Gibraltar law.
-The Act sets out that a u2018relevant financial businessu2019 must apply different levels of due diligence measures based on a risk based approach, and these are either: (a) Customer due diligence (u201cCDDu201d); (b) Simplified due diligence (u201cSDDu201d); or (c) Enhanced due diligence (u201cEDDu201d).
+The Act sets out that a relevant financial business’ must apply different levels of due diligence measures based on a risk based approach, and these are either: (a) Customer due diligence (CDD); (b) Simplified due diligence (cSDD); or (c) Enhanced due diligence (EDD).

 Therefore, applying CDD measures involves several steps: